Four Premier League clubs interested in signing out of form Man United star Lingard

-According to an exclusive report from 90min, four Premier League sides are interested in signing Man United’s Jesse Lingard, however the Red Devils won’t force the ace out of the club.
+Four Premier League sides are reportedly interested in signing Man United’s Jesse Lingard, however the Red Devils won’t force the ace out of the club.

-90min report that Newcastle, Everton, West Ham and Leicester are all interested in the 27-year-old attacking midfielder.
+Newcastle, Everton, West Ham and Leicester are all interested in the 27-year-old attacking midfielder, according to 90min.

 Despite the interest in the out of form star, 90min claim that United won’t force the academy graduate out of the club this summer.